otaviojr/node-red-contrib-smartthings/README.md

 [![Donate](/docs/donation.png?raw=true)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=65XBWNBZ69ZP4&currency_code=USD&source=url)

 This is a smartthings plugin to NodeRed.
-It allows you to control your devices from NodeRed.
+It allows you to control your devices and get their status using NodeRed.

 # Installing